Rates assistance during the pandemic

 Council is also providing assistance to ratepayers suffering financial hardship through unemployment via a one-off $250 JobSeeker Rebate.

-To be eligible for Council’s JobSeeker Rebate, you need to own and live in a property within Brisbane City Council’s boundary and provide proof of a Commonwealth Government JobSeeker Payment in 2020-21.
+To be eligible for Council’s JobSeeker Rebate, you need to own and live in a property within Brisbane City Council’s boundary and provide proof of a Commonwealth Government JobSeeker Payment from 1 July 2020 to 30 June 2021.

-Where a property is owned by more than one individual, and more than one owner has received a Commonwealth Government JobSeeker Payment in 2020-21, the Rebate will only be applied once.
+Where a property is owned by more than one individual, and more than one owner has received a Commonwealth Government JobSeeker Payment from 1 July 2020 to 30 June 2021, the Rebate will only be applied once.

 Ratepayers who receive a Pensioner Rebate are not eligible for the JobSeeker Rebate.